 An event so profound that Disney staff still talk about it a quarter of a century later.

 As detailed in a 2020 chinwag with Collider, during pre-production of Disney’s 1996 animated version of The Hunchback of Notre Dame, directors Gary Trousdale and Kirk Wise auditioned Tony award-winning Broadway hero-cum-The Princess Bride (1987) and Alien Nation (1988) star Mandy Patinkin for the part of Quasimodo, prior to Tom Hulce bagging the role.
 And almost instantaneously all hell broke loose.
 First, the once notoriously difficult and tetchy Patinkin incurred the wrath of Disney’s superstar composers Alan Menken and Stephen Schwartz by rearranging their audition song and bringing in his own accompanist.
-Then the tightly wound Patinkin blew a gasket and verbally massacred them in an apparently “wall-shaking” tirade when Menken and Schwartz called him out on this egregious no-no, before upping sticks in a whirlwind of blue-coloured air.
+Then the tightly wound Patinkin blew a gasket and verbally massacred Menken and Schwartz in a “wall-shaking” tirade when they called him out on this egregious no-no, before upping sticks in a whirlwind of blue-coloured air.

 “I wanted to do Quasimodo as real but they had their own Disney needs,” said Patinkin to the L.A.
 Times in 1997, in full downplay mode.
 “So I just said, right at the audition, “I can’t do this”.”

 Much better are The Hunchback’s distinguished supporting cast — Salma Hayek, Richard Harris, Jim Dale, and Vernon Dobtcheff.
-Hayek is delicious as Esmeralda, and Harris is superb as the dastardly Frollo, essaying the wicked clergyman as a cross between Nosferatu, Colonel Kurtz, and Lance Henriksen in Stuart Gordon’s The Pit and the Pendulum (1991).
-Carry On icon Dale does gypsy king Clopin with gusto, and the eminently watchable Dobtcheff is always a pleasure to behold.
+Hayek is delicious as Esmeralda, and Harris is superb as the dastardly Frollo, playing the wicked clergyman as a cross between Nosferatu, Colonel Kurtz, and Lance Henriksen in Stuart Gordon’s The Pit and the Pendulum (1991).
+Carry On icon Dale does gypsy king Clopin with gusto, and the eminently watchable Dobtcheff is always a pleasure.
 Each of them, though, are completely adrift amidst Medak’s curiously cack-handed direction.

 Lacking flair and the requisite sense of grandeur, The Hunchback is stilted and small-seeming rather than poetic and sweeping — the complete antithesis of Hugo’s source text.
 Worse is that the film is often clunky and ugly-looking.
-Adopting a jerky, choppy, and zoom-heavy approach that’s an ill fit for the material, Medak exhibits little regard for a scene’s rhythm and logic, preferring instead to spin and twirl his camera around and inflict upon us a series of tableau that could charitably be described as ‘Ken Russell on a bad day’.
+Adopting a jerky, choppy, and zoom-heavy approach that’s an ill fit for the material, Medak exhibits little regard for rhythm and logic, preferring instead to spin and twirl his camera around in a manner you could charitably describe as ‘Ken Russell on a bad day’.
 Indeed, with The Hunchback’s lavish and stylised backdrops (courtesy of production designer Trevor Williams, with whom Medak had teamed on The Changeling (1980) ) and its amplification of the novel’s themes of religious hypocrisy, Russell’s The Devils (1971) is clearly some sort of touchstone.
 Alas, in terms of quality, The Hunchback is closer to Russell’s utterly chronic Uri Gellar biopic Mindbender (1996).
 But, hey, credit where it’s due: on the instances where Medak’s visual schizophrenia works — say, every tenth shot — the helmer does manage to produce a couple of striking images.